onnx/onnx-mlir/docs/Dialects/krnl.md

 Print a tensor.

 This operation can be used to generate a call to a runtime function which prints a tensor.
-At the begining of the msg string, user can add formatting instructions.
+At the beginning of the msg string, user can add formatting instructions.
 The flags are:

 *  `%s`: detailed signature (including shape, type, offsets),
-*  `%t`: compact type (ala MLIR: 32x16xfloat),
+*  `%t`: compact type (ala MLIR: `32x16xfloat`),
 *  `%d`: data values.

 When no formatting is provided, `%s%d` is used (detailed signature and data) by default.